Bomb damage assessment: History of battle damage assessment

-Objectives of bomb damage analysis
+Objectives of battle damage analysis

-Bomb damage assessment has a number of objectives.
+Battle damage assessment has a number of objectives.
 The assessment will attempt to determine if the munition functioned properly and according to its design.
 An estimate will be made of the extent of physical damage (through munitions blast, fragmentation, and/or fire damage effects) to the target.
 This assessment is based upon observed or interpreted damage.
 Collateral and additional damage is also assessed in this process.
 Estimates will be made of the degree to which the military value of the target has been degraded in respect of its intended mission.
 Finally the overall impact on the enemy's capability will be assessed.

-The future of bomb damage assessment

-After the end of hostilities in the 1991 Gulf War, the Battle Damage Assessment Working Group (BDAWG) was formed at the behest of MTIC, the Military Targeting Intelligence Committee.
-Largely, this group sought to create a standard lexicon of terminology for describing BDA, and to develop an outlook for the future of BDA.